aws-neuron/aws-neuron-sdk/docs/tutorial-tensorflow-neuron-compile-infer.md

 ## Step 1: Launch EC2 Instance(s)

-A typical workflow with the Neuron SDK will be for a previously trained ML model to be compiled on a compilation server and then the artifacts distributed to the (fleet of) inf1 instances for execution.
+A typical workflow with the Neuron SDK will be for a previously trained ML model to be compiled on a compilation server and then the artifacts distributed to Inf1 instances for execution.
 Neuron enables TensorFlow to be used for all of these steps.

 Steps Overview:

 1. Select an AMI of your choice, which may be Ubuntu 16.x, Ubuntu 18.x, Amazon Linux 2 based.
-To use a pre-built Deep Learning AMI, which includes all of the needed packages, see these instructions: https://docs.aws.amazon.com/dlami/latest/devguide/launch-config.html
+To use a pre-built Deep Learning AMI, which includes all of the needed packages, see these instructions: https://docs.aws.amazon.com/dlami/latest/devguide/launch-config.html.
+If you use the pre-built Deep Learning AMI, you can skip to Step 3 below.

 2. Select and start an EC2 instance of your choice (see https://aws.amazon.com/ec2/instance-types/) to compile
-    1. It is recommended to use C5.4xlarge or larger.
-For this example we will use a C5.4xlarge
+    1. It is recommended to use c5.4xlarge or larger.
+For this example we will use a c5.4xlarge
-    2. If you would like to compile and infer on the same machine, please select Inf1.6xlarge
+    2. If you would like to compile and infer on the same machine, please select inf1.6xlarge

-3. Select and start an INF1 instance of your choice if not compiling and inferencing on  the same instance.
+3. Select and start an Inf1 instance of your choice if not compiling and inferencing on the same instance.

 ## Step 2: Install Neuron